OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

  - Azure
 ---

 When you think of continuous deployment and continuous delivery, the first thing that typically comes to mind is application code.
-Ya know, that code that gets deployed to some cloud service or container to run an application.
+For example, perhaps you have a web API that you want to deploy to a serverless platform.

-When it comes to Octopus Deploy, sure, we do focus on those types of deployments.
-We also really focus on not only the software developers, but the infrastructure developers.
+When it comes to Octopus Deploy, we focus on software deployments, but there's also the infrastructure side.
+It's not only about the software developers, but the infrastructure developers.
 The idea of wanting to help both sides of the fence for automated deployments is why [Runbooks](https://octopus.com/docs/runbooks) exist.

 As an infrastructure developer, you need to write code to automate the process of configuring cloud and on-prem infrastructure, but you also need a way to automatically deploy it.